chagasleandro/E-commerce-in-framework-Angular/README.md

 $ yarn start or npm start
 # The server will initialize in the <http://localhost:4200>

+## Development server ##

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Install JSON Server

 # Access